 While Mexico and Ecuador also have seafood dishes with the same name, Peruvian ceviche offers a stronger Japanese influence.
 The dish consists of finely-cut pieces of super-fresh fish, left to marinate for no more than five minutes in lime juice, julienned red onions, and chili pepper.

-Accompanied with fried corn, cassava, and sweet potato slices, ceviche is undoubtedly one of the must-try dishes when in Peru.
+Served with fried corn, cassava, and sweet potato slices, ceviche is undoubtedly one of the must-try dishes when in Peru.

 18 – Rocoto Relleno (Stuffed Scotch Bonnet Peppers)